 The Music Performance program is designed to permit the student to develop a high level of skill in at least one area of performance and leads to the degree of Bachelor of Music in Performance.
-Because of the nature of this professional objective, the student entering this program must demonstrate outstanding musical abilities in voice, an orchestral or band instrument, or piano.
-Students enrolled in this comprehensive degree program will not only enjoy an opportunity to study performance with outstanding musicians, but they will also have an opportunity to broaden their understanding through a strong liberal arts curriculum, which includes music courses and general studies.
-The performance major will appear frequently in student recitals and give full-length junior and senior recitals.
+Because of the nature of this professional objective, the student entering this program must demonstrate outstanding musical abilities in guitar, piano, voice, or a band or orchestral instrument.
+Students enrolled in this comprehensive degree program will not only enjoy an opportunity to study performance with outstanding musicians, but they also are able to broaden their understanding through a strong liberal arts curriculum which includes music courses and general studies.
+The performance major will appear frequently in student recitals and give junior and senior recitals.
 The curriculum in the keyboard area may include a piano pedagogy emphasis and is designed to prepare the student for national certification as a private teacher.